 Once the schedule has been developed in the Project desktop tool Figure 5.36 illustrates how the plan is saved to the Project Server.
-The key difference between the standalone and enterprise versions is that the schedule is not saved to an .mpp file.
+The key difference between the stand-alone and enterprise versions is that the schedule is not saved to an .mpp file.
 When Project is connected to Project Server, the Save Project command causes the Project Server dialog box to open, where a project name and other attributes can be entered.
 The Save button then signals Project Server to save the project schedule to a database.

-Figure 5.36: Project Server Saving a Project Plan (Source: Advisicon) [05-36-projectServerSavingAProjectPlan.tif]
+Figure 5.36 Project Server Saving a Project Plan [05-36-projectServerSavingAProjectPlan.tif]

+Source: Advisicon

-One of the most significant reasons that organizations move to enterprise project management is to better manage their valuable resources.
-As we have stated earlier in the section on Enterprise Project Portfolio Management with Project Server on SharePoint, this is very challenging to do using the desktop tool, as there is no visibility into the other projects’ utilization of resources.
+One of the most significant reasons that organizations move to enterprise PM is to better manage their valuable resources.
+As we mentioned earlier, managing resources is very challenging using the desktop tool, as there is no visibility into the other projects’ utilization of resources.

-Project Sever manages all resources through a centralized Enterprise Resource Pool which contains all of the enterprise resources needed to perform project work in the organization (people, costs, and materials required to execute a project).
+Project Sever manages all resources through a centralized enterprise resource pool that contains all of the enterprise resources needed to perform project work in the organization (people, costs, and materials required to execute a project).
 Resource pool attribution drives the ability to track activity-based project costs as well as material consumption.
 Project cost drives meaningful performance measures, providing cost data that can help make better business decisions.

-Project Managers use the Project desktop “Build Team from Enterprise” tool to allocate resources to project plans.
-Note: this capability is also available using the Project Web Application (PWA) in Project Server.
+Project managers use the Project desktop Build Team from Enterprise tool to allocate resources to project plans (see Figure 5.37).
+Note: This capability is also available using the PWA in Project Server.

-Figure 5.37: Project Server Build Team from Enterprise Resource Pool (Source: Advisicon) [05-37-projectServerBuildTeamFromEnterpriseResourcePool.tif]
+Figure 5.37 Project Server Build Team from Enterprise Resource Pool [05-37-projectServerBuildTeamFromEnterpriseResourcePool.tif]

+Source: Advisicon

-Figure 5.38 illustrates how the “Build Team from Enterprise” menu is used to Match and Replace the generic resource Project Manager with a named resource that has the required skills for a given role.
+Figure 5.38 illustrates how the Build Team from Enterprise menu is used to match and replace the generic resource project manager with a named resource that has the required skills for a given role.

-Figure 5.38: Project Server Build Team menu (Source: Advisicon) [05-38-projectServerBuildTeamMenu.tif]
+Figure 5.38 Project Server Build Team Menu [05-38-projectServerBuildTeamMenu.tif]

+Source: Advisicon

 Enterprise Resource Planning

-Project Server 2010 provides the ability to manage three basic resource types: Work, Material, and Cost.
-Work resources can be used to model people and equipment while you use Material resources to represent the supplies consumed during a project’s lifecycle.
-Cost resources can be used to track budget costs and budget expenses separate to the Work resources that are assigned to tasks.
-Work resources can affect both the schedule and the cost of the project, while Material and Cost resources affect only the project cost.
+Project Server 2010 provides the ability to manage three basic resource types: work, material, and cost.
+Work resources can be used to model people and equipment.
+Material resources is used to represent the supplies consumed during a project’s lifecycle.
+Cost resources can be used to track budget costs and budget expenses separate from the work resources that are assigned to tasks.
+Work resources can affect both the schedule and the cost of the project, while material and cost resources affect only the project cost.

 The Resource Center provides graphical and textual views to assess the level of work by resources (demand) against the actual availability of enterprise resources (availability).
+(See figure 5.39.)

-Figure 5.39: Project Server Assignments by Resource view (Source: Advisicon) [05-39-projectServerAssignmentsByResourceView.tif
+Figure 5.39 Project Server Assignments by Resource View [05-39-projectServerAssignmentsByResourceView.tif

+Source: Advisicon

-Resources can also be pivoted to view assignments by Project.
+Resources can also be pivoted to view assignments by Project, as shown in Figure 5.40.

-Figure 5.40: Project Server Assignments by Project view (Source: Advisicon) [05-40-projectServerAssignmentsByProjectView.tif]
+Figure 5.40 Project Server Assignments by Project View [05-40-projectServerAssignmentsByProjectView.tif]

+Source: Advisicon

-Project Server does not restrict you from allocating work to resources and instead provides a capability to Propose and then Commit resources to a Project.
+Project Server does not restrict you from allocating work to resources and instead provides a capability to propose and then commit resources to a project.
 Figure 5.41 illustrates how the Booking Type field works in context with the Project Resource Usage view.

-Figure 5.41: Project Resource Booking Type (Source: Advisicon) [05-41-projectResourceBookingType.tif]
+Figure 5.41 Project Resource Booking Type [05-41-projectResourceBookingType.tif]

+Source: Advisicon

-Proposed resources can also be viewed from our now familiar Gantt chart/Resource Graph split view as illustrated inFigure 5.42.
+Proposed resources can also be viewed from the now-familiar Gantt chart/Resource Graph split view as illustrated inFigure 5.42.

-Figure 5.42: Project Proposed Resources (Source: Advisicon) [05-42-projectProposedResources.tif]
+Figure 5.42 Project Proposed Resources [05-42-projectProposedResources.tif]

+Source: Advisicon